-Personal Injury Arbitration in New York used to be a fair process and a good way to speed up a personal injury case and save the cost of trial expenses for both the plaintiff and defense.
+Personal Injury Arbitration in New York used to be a fair process, a good way to speed up a personal injury case, and save the cost of trial expenses for both the plaintiff and defense.

 Personal injury arbitration has become risky.
 With many judges refusing to arbitrate and after several recent very low arbitration awards from two different arbitration companies, we are no longer agreeing to arbitrate any personal injury cases.
 We are now taking every case to trial if we can’t settle for the entire insurance policy.

 1) There are far fewer retired Supreme Court judges willing to arbitrate personal injury cases.
 There used to be a lot of retired Supreme Court judges willing to arbitrate but now, most of them will only agree to mediate cases (attempt to negotiate a settlement) and will no longer arbitrate (a binding decision after a hearing).